Google Autocomplete Scraper — Bulk avatar

 chrome (default) is the better choice for most use cases — it returns up to 15 suggestions (50% more than firefox), plus the google:suggestrelevance score (which loosely correlates with search-volume signal) and google:suggesttype tags.
 Pick firefox only when you specifically want the leaner 10-result payload without scores.

-Do I need Apify Proxy?
+Do I need Apify Proxy for every run?

 How many requests does one run make?